 The Romans, Magyars, Turks, Austrians, and Soviets have all left their influence on the city through a tapestry of eclectic architectural styles.
 No matter the street, there’s a building on every corner that reveals pieces of the past.

-Whether you’re looking for a romantic break, a weekend away with friends, or just a little solo adventure, Budapest offers something to a wide range of interests.
+Whether you’re looking for a romantic break, a weekend away with friends, or just a little solo adventure, Budapest offers something for a wide range of interests.

 To help you plan your own trip, here’s my 3-day Budapest itinerary.